Frank Jay Haynes: Haynes Palace Studio Car

-In 1885, F. Jay bought a Pullman Car from the Northern Pacific Railroad and had it refitted as a photographic studio.
-The NPR charged F. Jay a nominal fee to haul the car around the railroad system.
+In 1885, F. Jay bought a Pullman car from the Northern Pacific Railway and had it refitted as a photographic studio.
+The railway charged F. Jay a nominal fee to haul the car around the railroad system.
 In 1901, the fee was $.35/mile contingent on F. Jay providing the railroad with a nominal number of free photographs of rolling stock and railroad buildings for publicity purposes.
 Whenever the Palace Studio Car would visit a town, F. Jay or his employees would take photos for local customers and provide them with prints on later visits.
 F. Jay operated the car successfully between 1885 and 1905.

-Official photographer for the Northern Pacific Railroad
+Work with Northern Pacific Railway

-Shortly after his move to Moorhead, Minnesota in 1876 F. Jay began doing photographic work for elements of the Northern Pacific Railway as the railway expanded operations west.
+Shortly after his move to Moorhead in 1876, F. Jay began doing photographic work for elements of the Northern Pacific Railway as the railway expanded operations west.
 By October 1876, he had a contract with the railway for work in the 1877 season.
-His job was to supply publicity photos and stereoscopic views of rolling stock, depots, sights along the railway and construction activities from St. Paul, Minnesota to Bismarck, North Dakota.
-F. Jay was a good businessman and had arranged with the railroad to supply a fixed number of prints (or views) from each negative while he retained the rights to the negatives from which he could print and sell views for his own benefit.
-The railroad provided F. Jay with a free pass on all the railway trains from St. Paul to Bismarck.
-This allowed F. Jay access to all the railroad's territory from which he could photograph anything he wanted to.
+His job was to supply publicity photos and stereoscopic views of rolling stock, depots, sights along the railway and construction activities from Saint Paul, Minnesota, to Bismarck, North Dakota.
+F. Jay was a good businessman and had arranged with the railway to supply a fixed number of prints (or views) from each negative while he retained the rights to the negatives, from which he could print and sell views for his own benefit.
+The railway provided F. Jay with a free pass on all their trains from St. Paul to Bismarck.
+This allowed F. Jay access to all the railway's territory, from which he could photograph anything he wanted to.
 From his Moorhead studio, F. Jay could hardly keep up with the demand for his Northern Pacific Views and local portrait work.

-In 1879, F. Jay met Charles S. Fee, the private secretary to the railroad's General Manager, H.E.
-Sargent.
-In 1883, Fee became the railroad's general passenger and ticket agent responsible for marketing the railroad.
+In 1879, F. Jay met Charles S. Fee, the private secretary to the railway's general manager, Homer E. Sargent.
+In 1883, Fee became the railway's general passenger and ticket agent responsible for marketing the railroad.
 It was a position Fee held until 1904.
 Fee became F. Jay's biggest supporter within the railroad and they became lifelong friends.